 The main food that people say they miss most when on a low carb or keto diet is bread.
 In fact there is some trending science indicating that the “mouthfeel” of breads and starches may indeed be the “sixth” discovered taste sensation (following the five tastes of sweet, sour, bitter, salty and umami).
 While it is totally compliant to fry proteins and veggies in olive oil, coconut oil, butter or ghee, it is difficult to enjoy a lot of fried food without some sort of breading.
 Enter this low carb breading mix!
 It tastes just as good as it looks….without all the carbs!

-Low Carb Breading Mix on Fish
+Low Carb Breading Mix for Fish (or Vegetables)

 I’ve been on a high-protein-low-carb diet for years now (nuanced versions of slow carb, low carb, & ketogenic) and most of the dinner recipes I share on my recipe blog focus on chicken, beef and pork proteins.

 I have posted several really tasty dinner dishes using salmon and scallops, but whenever I cooked white fish of any kind (cod, flounder, tilapia, etc.) it just tasted blah.
 Easy and quick to make yes, but blah.